Left Party (Sweden): 1940s

-The Second World War (1939–1945) was a difficult time for the party.
-The party was the sole political force in Sweden supporting the Soviet side in the Winter War, which was frequently used as a pretext for the repression against the party.
-The party supported Soviet military expansion along its Western border.
-Ny Dag, the main party organ, wrote on 26 July: "The border states have been liberated from their dependence of imperialist superpowers through the help from the great socialist worker's state."
+The Second World War (1939–1945) was a difficult time for the SKP.
+The party was the sole political force in Sweden supporting the Soviet Union in the Winter War, which was frequently used as a pretext for the repression against the party.
+The SKP also supported Soviet military expansion along its Western border.
+Ny Dag, the main party organ, wrote on 26 July: "The border states have been liberated from their dependence on imperialist superpowers through the help of the great socialist worker's state."

 Moreover, the party supported the Molotov–Ribbentrop Pact.
-The Central Committee adopted a declaration in September 1939, which read: "The ruling cliques in England and France have in fear of Bolshevism, in their badly hidden sympathy for Fascism, in fear of workers power in Europe, refused to enter into an agreement with adoptable conditions for the Soviet Union to effectively crush the plans of the warmongers.
-They have supported the refusal of Poland to accept the Soviet help.
-The Soviet Union has thus, in clear accordance with its consequent politics of peace, through a non-aggression pact with Germany sought to defend the 170-million people of the first socialist state against Fascist attacks and the bottomless misery of a world war."
+The Central Committee adopted a declaration in September 1939, which read: "The ruling cliques in England and France have, in fear of Bolshevism, in their badly hidden sympathy for Fascism, in fear of workers' power in Europe, refused to enter into an agreement with conditions acceptable to the Soviet Union to effectively crush the plans of the warmongers.
+They have supported the Poland's refusal to accept Soviet help.
+The Soviet Union has thus, in clear accordance with its consequent policy of peace, through a non-aggression pact with Germany, sought to defend the 170 million people of the first socialist state against Fascist attacks and the bottomless misery of a world war."

-When Nazi Germany invaded Norway in April 1940, SKP took a neutralist stand.
-In an article in Ny Dag, the German take-over in Norway was described as a "set-back for British imperialism".
+When Nazi Germany invaded Norway in April 1940, the SKP took a neutral stance.
+In an article in Ny Dag, the German takeover in Norway was described as a "setback for British imperialism".

-Following orders by the German legation in Stockholm, several repressive measures were taken by the Swedish government against the party.
-The main publications were effectively banned (they were banned from transportation, meaning it was illegal to carry the SKP newspapers by any form of vehicle).
+Following orders by the German delegation in Stockholm, the Swedish government took several repressive measures against the party.
+The main publications were effectively proscribed (they were banned from transportation, meaning it was illegal to carry SKP newspapers in any form of vehicle).
 Key cadres of the party and youth league were detained in camps, officially as a part of their military service.
-In total, 3500 persons were interned at ten different camps, the great majority of them were communists.
-Many party activists went underground, including the party chairman.
-A complete ban on the party was discussed in government circles, but never became effective.
+In total, 3500 people were interned at ten different camps, the great majority of them communists.
+Many party activists went underground, including the chairman.
+A complete ban on the party was discussed in government circles, but never came into effect.